polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-After evaluating the abovee Hyperlisp, your node-structure would look like this
+After evaluating the above Hyperlisp, your node-structure would look like this.

 ```
 _data